webpack/changelog-v5/README.md

 For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

-## DataUris
+## Uris

-DataUris are now supported.
+Webpack 5 support handling of protocols in request.

+- `data:` is supported.
 Base64 or raw encoding is supported.
-Mimetype can be mapped to loaders and module type in `module.rules`
+Mimetype can be mapped to loaders and module type in `module.rules`.
 Example: `import x from "data:text/javascript,export default 42"`
+- `file:` is supported.
+- `http(s):` is supported, but requires opt-in via `new webpack.experiments.schemesHttp(s)UriPlugin()`

+Fragments in requests are supported: Example: `./file.js#fragment`

+## import.meta

+- `import.meta.webpackHot` is an alias for `module.hot` which is also available in strict ESM
+- `import.meta.webpack` is the webpack major version as number
+- `import.meta.url` is the `file:` url of the current file (similar to `__filename` but as file url)

 ## Compiler Idle and Close